roukell/employee_directory/README.md

   ## User Story

+  AS A user
-  * As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+  I WANT TO be able to view my entire employee directory at once
+  SO THAT I have quick access to their information.

   ## Business Context